filmakarov/erc721-lockable/README.md

 Blue-chip collection admins set up a wrapping contract (that aside from locking can implement permits for gasless listings or on-chain royalties) and manage it, so the source of trust for holders does not change.

 ## Reference Implementation
-`ERC721s.sol` contains the implementation of the standard itself.
+`ERC721S.sol` contains the implementation of the standard itself.
-This exact implementation of the `ERC721s` standard provided in the repo is based on the [Solmate](https://github.com/Rari-Capital/solmate/tree/main/src) library.
+This exact implementation of the `ERC721S` standard provided in the repo is based on the [Solmate](https://github.com/Rari-Capital/solmate/tree/main/src) library.
 It also features [ERC721a](https://www.erc721a.org/)-like gas-efficient batch minting.
 However, any implementation of the original `ERC721` standard can be supplemented with the aforementioned mapping and functions.

-`MockNFT.sol` is the mock implementation for the NFT based on `ERC721s`.
-It contains public `lock` and `unlock` functions, that verify is msg.sender authorized to lock and unlock and then call the corresponding internal function.
-`permitLock` function implements `EIP26212`-like signature verification, which allows for better UX when used with actual service contracts.
+`ERC721SPermits.sol` is the extentded implementation that features `EIP26212`-like signature verification for the "approval" and "approval for all" procedures.
+The usage of `EIP26212`-like permits allows for better UX when used with actual service contracts and is highly recommended.

-`MockLockerContract.sol` contains a sample of usage of the `permitLock` function by external contracts.

-This implementation allows for a locker that has a permit to decide, what to state as an unlocker when calling `lock` function.
-Other implementations can limit this, by allowing the locker to only state itself as an unlocker.
+`MockNFT.sol` is the mock implementation for the NFT based on `ERC721S`.
+It is used for tests and can be used as reference.

+`MockLockerContract.sol` contains reference implementation of different flows to lock and unlock NFTs by the service smart-contracts, like Rentals service smart-contract.

 ## Security Considerations
 As soon as the standard only introduces locking, there are a few things to be considered security-wise.